sebranchett/lightsail-for-research-gpu-docker-pytorch/README.md

 Consider creating a 'Cost Control' rule for your virtual computer.
 The default settings will automatically stop the computer if the CPU has been idle for 5 minutes.
 This could save you a lot of money.

 Consider making a 'Snapshot' of your virtual computer, just after you're happy with the installation.
 You can then use this Snapshot to start a new virtual computer in the future, perhaps of a different size.

+Learn how to connect to your virtual machine using ssh [here](https://docs.aws.amazon.com/lightsail-for-research/latest/ug/connect-using-ssh.html).